andy-phu/C-Projects/README.md

-# projects
+# Andy Phu's gitHub

-Hello my name is Andy Phu and I am a computer science student at El Camino Community College in Torrance, CA. I plan to transfer in 2022 to a university in California.
+Hello my name is Andy Phu and I am a computer science student at El Camino Community College in Torrance, CA.
+I will be posting coding projects that I am passionate about!